elcodi/elcodi/src/Elcodi/Bundle/PageBundle/README.md

     prefix: /content
 ```

-The default configuration values are:
+The default configuration values for the bundle are are:

 ```yaml
 # Default configuration for extension with alias: "elcodi_page"